phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ---
 class: compact, col-2

-- Now, let's try to do an application update.
-In this case, we will simply change the version of redis we want to run.
-Edit the `example.nomad` file and change the Docker image from "`redis:3.2`" to "`redis:4.0`".
-This is located around line `261`.
+- Let's do an application update.
+  - We will change the version of redis we want to run.
+  - Edit the `example.nomad` file and change the Docker image from "`redis:3.2`" to "`redis:4.0`".
+    - This is located around line `261`.

 ```go
 # Configure Docker driver with the image